AschPlatform/asch-docs/dapp/api/en.md

   success: true,
   contracts: [{
     type: "1",
-    name: "core.deposit" // built-in contract, recharge (from the main chain to dapp within the asset reload), ordinary users can not be called directly (the trustee can call this contract but the operation can not be verified by other nodes), when the main chain transaction-type=9 (intransfer) the smart contract will automatically call app recharge
+    name: "core.deposit" // built-in contract, recharge (from the main chain to dapp within the asset reload), ordinary users can not be called directly (the delegate can call this contract but the operation can not be verified by other nodes), when the main chain transaction-type=204 (intransfer) the dapp will automatically call core.deposit
   },
   {
     type: "2",
-    name: "core.withdrawal" // built-in contract, this operation transfers the asset from the dapp-sidechain to the mainchain },
+    name: "core.withdrawal" // built-in contract, this contract transfers an asset from the dapp-sidechain to the mainchain },
   {
     type: "3",
-    name: "core.transfer" // built-in contract, dapp internal transfers including XAS and UIA },
+    name: "core.transfer" // built-in contract, transfers assets within the sidechain between accounts (assets that can be transferred are XAS or any other custom created asset like CCTime.XCT)
+  },
   {
     type: "4",
-    name: "core.setNickname" // built-in contract, set nickname for dapp address },
+    name: "core.setNickname" // built-in contract, set nickname for dapp account },
   {
     type: "1000",